-Extensibility is the key
+• Extensibility is the key

-In Grid environments, transient behaviour is not only a feature of the resources but also of the middleware itself.
+In Grid environments, transient behaviour is not only a feature of the resources but also of the middle-ware itself.
 Rapid developments in this still-evolving field have meant that middleware goes through many versions and unfortunately, interface changes are a norm rather than the exception.
 Also, changing requirements of Grid users require that the broker itself be flexible enough for adding new features or extending old ones.
 Thus, every possible care has been taken to keep the design modular and clean.
 The advantages due to this principle:

 - Extending broker to support new middleware is a zip Requires implementation of only three interfaces.
 (For more details refer to Programming section) - Getting broker to recognize the new information sources is also easy - The differences in middleware are invisible to the upper layers such as the scheduler and vice versa.
 Thus any changes made in one part of the code remain limited to that section and are immediately applicable.
 For example, after adding a new middleware, the scheduler is immediately able to use any resource using that middleware. - XPML is extensible.
 Adding any new constructs is easy, using the same reflection framework (see Programming Section).
-You could also do away with XPML altogether and implement your own favourite interface to describe applications.
+You could also do away with XPML altogether and implement your own favorite interface to describe applications.

-Figure 1 shows the block diagram of the broker.
-The main features of the Gridbus Broker (version 2.4) are:
+Fig. 1 shows the block diagram of the broker.
+The main features of the Gridbus Broker (version 2) are:

-- Discovery of resources on the grid

-- o Transparent Access to computational resources running middleware such as:

-- Globus 2.4

-- Globus 3.2 (pre-WS)

-- Globus 4.0

-- Alchemi (1.0)

-- Unicore 4.1

-- XGrid v.1.0

-- And queuing systems such as

-- Condor 6.6.9

-- OpenPBS 2.3.

-- Sun N1 Grid Engine 6 (SGE)

-This includes support for all basic services like:

-- Job scheduling and execution for batch jobs - Job monitoring and status reporting - Gathering output of completed jobs, and directing it to user-defined locations.
+- Discovery of resources on the grid - Transparent Access to computational resources running middleware such as Globus 2.4, Globus 3.2(pre-WS), Alchemi (0.8) and Unicore 4.1, queuing systems such as Condor 6.6.9, OpenPBS 2.3.
+This includes support for all basic services like: - Job scheduling and execution for batch jobs - Job monitoring and status reporting - Gathering output of completed jobs, and directing it to user-defined locations.

-[Note: Unicore support is experimental]
+[Note: Unicore, Condor, PBS support is experimental]

-- Economy based scheduling with built-in algorithms for cost, time and cost-time optimizations. - Data-aware scheduling which considers network bandwidths, and proximity of data to Computational resources - o XML-based application description format, XML-based resource description format - Support for data sources managed by systems such as Storage Resource Broker (SRB), and the Globus Replica Catalog. - o Support for queuing systems such as PBS on clusters - Persistence to enable failure management and recovery of an executing grid application - Extensibility: the broker is engineered to support extensions in the form of custom schedulers, middleware plug-ins, application-description interpreters, and persistence providers. - Platform independence, which is a natural consequence of a java implementation.
+- Economy based scheduling with built-in algorithms for cost, time and cost-time optimizations. - Data-aware scheduling which considers network bandwidths, and proximity of data to Computational resources - XML-based application description format - Support for data sources managed by systems such as Storage Resource Broker (SRB), and the Globus Replica Catalog. - Support for queuing systems such as PBS on clusters - Persistence to enable failure management and recovery of an executing grid application - Extensibility: the broker is engineered to support extensions in the form of custom schedulers, middleware plug-ins, application-description interpreters, and persistence providers. - Platform independence, which is a natural consequence of a java implementation.